updated Last minute

 Learn about cave dwelling, join in the village life, engagement is strongly recommended.

-You can learn English and Spanish of course, from various members of the household, and the neighbours and maybe a little (Neapolitan) Italian from Josie the grandma.
-Learn together with us…we are novices too…or share knowledge about simple building techniques including the use of yeso and the unique qualities of cave houses…
+You can learn English and Spanish of course, from various members of the household, and the neighbours.
+We are novices at many thing we do but would love to show you the things we have learned and share knowledge about simple old-fashioned techniques, mending and making do, gardening without chemicals, the use of materials from the locality, like natural pigments to colour yeso and cal and the unique qualities of cave houses…

 There's the wonderful lake, Pantano de Negratín, hot springs, even a hot waterfall!
 Cool mountains, hot desert, and tapas free with every beer or wine in the little bars in the villages.